wolflow-ai/wolfkit/README.md

 ---

-*"The best code review is the one that understands your entire project.
+*"The best code review is the one that understands your entire project and keeps your files maintainable.
 The best security analysis is the one that happens before you deploy.
 The best document organization is the one that happens automatically."*

-**Star ⭐ this repo if Wolfkit's multi-file analysis revolutionizes your development workflow!**
+**Star ⭐ this repo if Wolfkit's file size monitoring helps keep your codebase clean and maintainable!**